-The Quatermass Experiment is a 2005 live BBC TV remake of the 1953 TV series of the same name by Nigel Kneale.
+The Quatermass Experiment is a 2005 live BBC TV remake of the 1953 science-fiction TV series of the same name by Nigel Kneale.

-Adapted from the original scripts by executive producer Richard Fell, the new broadcast was directed by Sam Miller.
+Adapted from the original scripts by executive producer Richard Fell, the broadcast was directed by Sam Miller.
 Kneale acted as a consultant, and Fell and producer Alison Willett had several meetings with the writer at his London home to discuss the script.
-Science writer and film maker Christopher Riley also acted as an advisor on the project, helping to bring the science references in the script up to date.
+Science writer and filmmaker Christopher Riley also acted as an advisor on the project, helping to bring the science references in the script up to date.

 Although Miller controlled the production’s artistic direction, experienced outside broadcast director Trevor Hampton assisted him in controlling the technical aspects of the live production, which was broadcast from the QinetiQ (ex-Ministry of Defence) Longcross Test Track site in Surrey.